pirsch-analytics/pirsch/README.md

 ## How does it work?

 Pirsch generates a unique fingerprint for each visitor.
-The fingerprint is a hash of the visitors IP, User-Agent and a salt.
-The salt is re-generated at midnight to separate data for each day.
+The fingerprint is a hash of the visitors IP, User-Agent, the date, and a salt.
+The date guarantee that the data is separated by day, so visitors can only be tracked for up to one day.

 Each time a visitor opens your page, Pirsch will store a hit.
 The hits are analyzed later to extract meaningful data and reduce storage usage by aggregation.